-Over 60% of farms in the UK have now diversified in some way, with diversification projects now accounting for 22% of income on farms.
+Positive planning decisions can boost your rural business with over 60% of farms in the UK having diversified in some way, with diversification projects now accounting for 22% of income on farms.
 This is only likely to grow with the prospect of reduced rural payments and the changing position of agriculture within the UK economy.
 So how do positive planning decisions boost rural business?

 The importance of such projects to the farming industry is now increasingly recognised within the planning system.
 The more recently prepared Local and Neighbourhood Plans take a positive approach to forms of economic development not traditionally found in rural areas.
 Such support alongside permitted development powers means the range of uses that redundant land and buildings can be put to is myriad.

 The most popular diversification projects include tourism, storage, workshops, bespoke food and drink production and sales, and creative industries.
 All are typically well suited to a rural environment, with farm holdings offering a high quality and authentic environment.

 Opposite are some examples of projects that our planning teams have been involved in.

 Tourism is a growth area in Britain.
 More people than ever are opting for a staycation but in many areas, for example the South Downs National Park, there is a shortage of visitor accommodation.
 Conversions of redundant farm buildings to form accommodation from bunkhouses to hotels or the introduction of camping on fields that are no longer needed are all popular projects which tend to be well received by planning authorities.